 "When he comes asking voters for revenues, Brown can say he's been fiscally prudent and he's making a statement about going after public employees," said David Latterman, a political analyst at the University of San Francisco.
 "This is for public consumption.
 The money is something, but it's not huge, so this is about using his leverage for optics."

 Whether he'll get all he wants is not at all clear.
 Democratic legislators, who have strong ties to labor, have moved slowly on Brown's proposed pension reform.
-Before the November election, they may ultimately approve legislation to end the practice of
+Before the November election, they may ultimately approve legislation to end the practice of "spiking," in which workers boost their pensions by artificially inflating their pay at the end of their careers, and "double-dipping," when employees collect retirement benefits while working at another public job.

 But labor has resisted the governor's proposal of requiring new state workers to depend more on a 401(k)-style plan, which would be more subject to the whims of the stock market.
 Labor leaders have also frowned on Brown's proposal to raise the retirement age to 67 for most state workers.